sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/CompoundsApi.md

 | **200** | the Compounds that have been imported with specified optional fields |  -  |

-## computeFoldChange
+## addGroup1

-> Job computeFoldChange(projectId, left, right, aggregation, quantification, optFields)
+> TagGroup addGroup1(projectId, groupName, filter, type)

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Compute the fold change between two groups of runs
+**EXPERIMENTAL** Group tags in the project

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Compute the fold change between two groups of runs.
-The runs need to be tagged and grouped.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+**EXPERIMENTAL** Group tags in the project.
+The group name must not exist in the project.   &lt;p&gt;  See &lt;code&gt;/tagged&lt;/code&gt; for filter syntax.  &lt;/p&gt;   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
 This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example